We Have A Body

 “I choose to cast various body parts as I wanted to freeze a certain gesture in time and isolate them in a fragmented way, away from the body.”
 (Steph to X, email, April 2017)

 In evoking classical sculptures with the use of white plaster, another sort of modulation of the human flesh and body is revealed to the eye.
 Then it is held in eerie visual comparison with the stoic simplicity of a patterned rug.
 We felt like something was irrevocably disrupted, kind of like forcing the viewer into the juxtapositions of object life and objectified life.
 The exposure of the prostate back on a prayer rug.
 A shattered body cast in the presence of a taut one.

 Disembodiment reminded X of a human figure striking a pose, or that scene in Aladdin where the parrot is pretending to be a flaming.
-There is a disconnect between humans and natural forms, how we often have to artificially create connections or bonds to the natural world or movement.
-Or it is a disconnect that isolates nature so that it is not really a part of our life anymore – it’s become a separate token of the natural world.
-The starkness of the colours especially from the flatness of the black seems to make the image of the flowers in an unreachable, non-reality dimension of its own, stagnant in perspective, placing it neither far or near, here nor there.
+There is a disconnect between humans and natural forms, like how we often have to artificially create connections or bonds to the natural world or movement.
+Or, it is a disconnect that isolates nature so that it is not really a part of our life anymore – it has become a separate token of the natural world.
+The starkness of the colours from the flatness of the black seems to place the image of the flowers in an unreachable, non-reality dimension of its own, stagnant in perspective, placing it neither far or near, here nor there.